Part of the Faculty of English and Humanities

 To ensure that learning is meaningful, we also offer a range of CPD opportunities for all staff and have a culture of knowledge sharing across the academy.
 Through this collective learning, I am proud that our team is always striving to be the best that it can be.

 At Milton Primary Academy we aim to provide a history curriculum that is creative, inclusive, challenging and inspired by the real-world.
-It inspires future thinkers, innovators and problem solvers in an immersive environment that stimulates curiosity and supports high-quality learning, allowing each and every learner to fulfill their potential.
+It inspires future thinkers, innovators and problem solvers in an immersive environment that stimulates curiosity and supports high-quality learning, allowing each and every learner to fulfil their potential.

 In the Early Years Foundation Stage, we teach history through the Understanding the World strand of the Early Years Framework.